Radioactive waste: Mongolia

-After serious opposition about plans and negotiations between Mongolia with Japan and the United States of America to build nuclear-waste facilities in Mongolia, Mongolia stopped all negotiations in September 2011.
+After serious opposition about plans and negotiations between Mongolia with Japan and the United States to build nuclear-waste facilities in Mongolia, Mongolia stopped all negotiations in September 2011.
 These negotiations had started after U.S. Deputy Secretary of Energy Daniel Poneman visited Mongolia in September 2010.
 Talks took place in Washington, D.C. between officials of Japan, the United States, and Mongolia in February 2011.
 After this the United Arab Emirates (UAE), which wanted to buy nuclear fuel from Mongolia, joined in the negotiations.
 The talks were kept secret and, although the Mainichi Daily News reported on them in May, Mongolia officially denied the existence of these negotiations.
-However, alarmed by this news, Mongolian citizens protested against the plans and demanded the government withdraw the plans and disclose information.
+Alarmed by this news, Mongolian citizens protested against the plans and demanded the government withdraw the plans and disclose information.
 The Mongolian President Tsakhiagiin Elbegdorj issued a presidential order on September 13 banning all negotiations with foreign governments or international organizations on nuclear-waste storage plans in Mongolia.
 The Mongolian government has accused the newspaper of distributing false claims around the world.
 After the presidential order, the Mongolian president fired the individual who was supposedly involved in these conversations.

 Illegal dumping

 Authorities in Italy are investigating a 'Ndrangheta mafia clan accused of trafficking and illegally dumping nuclear waste.
-According to a whistleblower, a manager of the Italy's state energy research agency Enea paid the clan to get rid of 600 drums of toxic and radioactive waste from Italy, Switzerland, France, Germany, and the United States, with Somalia as the destination, where the waste was buried after buying off local politicians.
+According to a whistleblower, a manager of the Italy state energy research agency Enea paid the clan to get rid of 600 drums of toxic and radioactive waste from Italy, Switzerland, France, Germany, and the United States, with Somalia as the destination, where the waste was buried after buying off local politicians.
 Former employees of Enea are suspected of paying the criminals to take waste off their hands in the 1980s and 1990s.
 Shipments to Somalia continued into the 1990s, while the 'Ndrangheta clan also blew up shiploads of waste, including radioactive hospital waste, sending them to the sea bed off the Calabrian coast.
 According to the environmental group Legambiente, former members of the 'Ndrangheta have said that they were paid to sink ships with radioactive material for the last 20 years.

+In 2008, Afghan authorities accused Pakistan of illegally dumping nuclear waste in the southern parts of Afghanistan when the Taliban were in power between 1996 and 2001.
+The Pakistani government denied the allegation.